supermemo-wiki/SuperMemo.Wiki/learning/incremental-reading.md

 ## Customization

 - You can edit the proportion of topics vs items that you see.
-This contributes greatly to the enjoyment.
+This contributes greatly to the enjoyment. `(toolbar -> learn -> sorting -> sorting criteria)`

-- Take care to quickly dismiss sources that are unpleasureable to learn from
+- Take care to quickly dismiss sources that are unpleasureable to learn from `(ctrl + d)`

 ## Video examples